If you’re learning how to write an insurance blog, you need to read and embrace these 10 tips.

 So, how the heck do you get this promotion boat in the water?

 Think about your natural network.
 What social media accounts do you have?
-Are you connected to any industry influencers who can share your posts?
+Are you connected to any insurance industry influencers who can share your posts?
 There is no secret recipe, so start close to home.

-Tip: You won’t get penalized for duplicate content, so you should republish your content on other platforms such as Medium and Linkedin.
+Tip: You won’t get penalized for duplicate content, so you should republish your content on other platforms such as Medium and LinkedIn.
 Once you have published to these platforms you need to make sure you’re linking back to your original article on your blog so you have the best chance of bringing prospects into you funnel to generate leads and sales.

 Build a backlog of content